Separable commutative algebras and Galois theory in stable homotopy theories: Chromatic homotopy theory

 proving the first claim.
 The second claim is proved in~\cite{Mathew2016}*{Theorem 10.15}. \end{proof}

-Let $K(n)$ denote a Morava $K$-theory spectrum at height $1 \leq n < \infty$ and prime $p$.
+We have already discussed that associated to $E_n$ there is a Morava $K$-theory spectrum $K(n)$.
 We refer the reader to \cite{Mathew2016}*{section 10.2} for more background, and in particular for the definition of the extended Morava stabilizer group $\mathbb G^{\mathrm{ext}}_n$.
 The $\infty$-category of $K(n)$-local spectra $\Sp_{K(n)}$ is an example of a stable homotopy theory where the unit object is not compact.
 We now classify all its separable commutative algebras with underlying dualizable module.
 To do this, we use the following result from the proof of \cite{Mathew2016}*{Theorem 10.9}.

 \begin{lemma} The canonical inclusion as the classically \'etale algebras

 is an equality. \end{lemma}

 \begin{proof} We have a chain of inclusions and equalities